JabRef/user-documentation/en/IEEEXploreHelp.md

 ---
-title: Search IEEEXplore
+title: Fetching entries from IEEEXplore
 ---

-# Search IEEEXplore
+# Fetching entries from IEEEXplore

+[IEEEXplore](http://ieeexplore.ieee.org/Xplore/home.jsp)is a scholarly research database that indexes, abstracts, and provides full-text for articles and papers on computer science, electrical engineering and electronics.
+IEEEXplore comprises over 180 journals, over 1,400 conference proceedings, more than 3,800 technical standards, over 1,800 eBooks and over 400 educational courses ([Wikipedia](https://en.wikipedia.org/wiki/IEEE_Xplore))

-To use this feature, choose **Search -&gt; Web search**, and the search interface will appear in the side pane.
+To fetch entries from IEEEXplore, choose **Search -&gt; Web search**, and the search interface will appear in the side pane.
 Select **IEEEXplore** in the dropdown menu.

-IEEEXplore delivers access to technical literature in electrical engineering, computer science, and electronics.
 To start a search, enter the words of your query, and press **Enter** or the **Fetch** button.

-The search is done in guest mode, which means that a maximum of 100 results will be returned.

-You may opt to download the abstracts along with the cite information for each entry, by checking the **Include abstracts** checkbox.
+By checking the **Include abstracts** checkbox, you may opt to download the abstracts along with the cite information for each entry.
 This will NOT cause more network queries.

+##Notes##
+- The search is done in guest mode, which means that a maximum of 100 results will be returned.
-The option to download BibTeX citations directly from IEEEXplore is not working yet.
+- The option to download BibTeX citations directly from IEEEXplore is not working yet.

-Please email Oscar Gustafsson **ogib73@gmail.com** or Aaron Chen **nextAaron@gmail.com** for any suggestions.
+- Please email Oscar Gustafsson **ogib73@gmail.com** or Aaron Chen **nextAaron@gmail.com** for any suggestions.